Relief from Cart Path: Official Golf Rules

-Under the rule of golf 24-2b, a golfer is entitled to free relief from a cart path if the ball comes to rest upon the path or the golfer's swing or stance is inhibited by the path.
-A golfer's stance is deemed to be inhibited if any part of his foot comes in contact with the path.
+The good news for you is there's no penalty for taking a drop from the cart path.
+USGA Rules note that a golfer is entitled to free relief from a cart path if the ball comes to rest upon the path or the golfer's swing or stance is inhibited by the path.
+A golfer's stance is deemed to be inhibited if any part of their foot comes in contact with the path.

 If you find yourself in this situation it's best to not be a hero and just take the free relief.
 Scuffing your irons or worse, hurting yourself, isn't worth it.

 First and foremost, you must pick the nearest point of relief from the cart path that is no closer to the hole.
 You get relief from the path but no gain in yardage can be taken.

 After you've determined that spot, mark it with a golf tee in the ground.
 You are allowed one club length from that spot, which you can mark with another tee.